mitar-death/python-finder/Readme.md

 This is a Python-based email finder application that searches for companies using various providers (Yelp, Google) and then finds email addresses for those companies using email discovery services (Hunter, Snov).
 The application is designed to help with lead generation and business intelligence.

 ## Recent Changes
-- **September 19, 2025**: Successfully set up the project in Replit environment
+- **September 20, 2025**: Fresh GitHub import setup in Replit environment
-  - Installed Python 3.11 and required dependencies
+  - Installed Python 3.11 and all required dependencies via pip
-  - Fixed proxy handling and type annotation issues
+  - Created config directory with template configuration files
-  - Configured console workflow for running the application
+  - Set up "Email Finder CLI" workflow for console-based execution
-  - Disabled SOCKS proxy support temporarily (using HTTP proxies only)
+  - Validated application structure and core functionality
-  - Successfully tested the full application pipeline
+  - Application ready for use with valid API keys

 ## Project Architecture